 How much does Thorness Bay Holiday Park cost?

-In our price comparison, a week in early August 2024 at Thorness Bay started at £869 for 4 people.
-An electric pitch for touring or camping for up to 6 people cost from £325 for the week.
+In our price comparison, a week in early August 2025 at Thorness Bay started at £879 for 4 people.
+An electric pitch for touring or camping for up to 6 people cost from £310 for the week.

-That means that (based on one week in August), Thorness Bay is the cheapest Parkdean Resorts holiday park on the Isle of Wight for renting a caravan.
-It is also the cheapest for camping and touring.
+That means that (based on one week in August), Thorness Bay is the second cheapest Parkdean Resorts holiday park on the Isle of Wight for renting a caravan.
+It is the cheapest for camping and touring.

-That means that (based on one week in August), Thorness Bay is the cheapest Parkdean Resorts holiday park on the Isle of Wight for renting a caravan.
-It is also the cheapest for camping and touring.
+That means that (based on one week in August), Thorness Bay is the second cheapest Parkdean Resorts holiday park on the Isle of Wight for renting a caravan.
+It is the cheapest for camping and touring.

 3. Landguard Holiday Park, Shanklin, Isle of Wight